anchaltri255/Tutorbuddies-project/README.md

 # Tutorbuddies-project
-"TutorBuddies is an online platform that connects students with experienced tutors, providing personalized learning experiences and academic support."
+TutorBuddies is an online platform that connects students with experienced tutors, providing personalized learning experiences and academic support.
 "TutorBuddies is a platform that provides comprehensive home tuition services and educational support tailored to each student's individual learning needs.

 Features